Pints, Pounds, & Pâté

 The Wren Building at The College of William & Mary, founded in 1693 (stock)

 I can't tell you how many people have told me that they "didn't realize" The College of William & Mary is in Colonial Williamsburg.
-Founded in 1693, it's the second-oldest college in the US, behind Harvard.
-The College has many notable alumni, from Presidents Jefferson, Monroe, and Tyler, to the first president of the Continental Congress, Peyton Randolph (whose home you can tour in Williamsburg), and more recently Jon Stewart, Patton Oswalt, and Glen Close.
+Founded in 1693, William & Mary the second oldest college in the US, behind Harvard, and the first American college to become a university.
+The College has many notable alumni, from Presidents Thomas Jefferson, James Monroe, and John Tyler, to the first president of the Continental Congress, Peyton Randolph (whose home you can tour in Williamsburg), and more recently Jon Stewart, Patton Oswalt, and Glenn Close.

 Not exploring the campus during your time in Williamsburg is a mistake for two reasons.
 First, William & Mary has a uniquely beautiful campus, which can be visited on foot from CW!
 It's so close that some people wander onto the campus not realizing they've left Williamsburg.
 Explore the historic Wren Building and meet the lovely Spotswood Society students who will give you a free tour (of course, I was one of these).